burnsr77/burnsr77.github.io/cv/index.md

 <b>*Edited Journal Issues \(with Peer Review\)*</b>
-*In press* Burns, Ryan, D. Meek.
+2015 Burns, Ryan, D. Meek.
 The Politics of Knowledge Production in the Geoweb.
 Special Issue of *ACME: An International E-Journal for Critical Geographies*.

 2015 Burns, Ryan, J. Thatcher.
 What's So Big about Big Data?
 Finding the Spaces and Perils of Big Data.
 Special Issue of *GeoJournal*.